-Somewhere deep inside, even the bravest of the brave secretly fears a dog attack when suddenly faced with these creatures.
-Even in those who have never observed on a firsthand basis what it is like when a dog attacks someone, the fear is still quite rampant.
 All kinds of media have made dog attacks so very popular and graphic, that the fear is only too natural.
-Books like Cujo only worsen matters (sorry Stephen King, but I had to say this, couldn't resist!).
-The following is about several things pertaining to dog attacks, ranging from why they attack humans, to what kinds of treatments are recommended.
+Books like Cujo only worsen matters.
+Let us take a look about several things pertaining to dog attacks, ranging from why they attack humans, to what kinds of treatments are recommended.

 Why do Dogs Attack Humans?

 We must always remember that dogs are naturally feral creatures.
 We might try to domesticate and train them, but they will remain what they are, by nature.
 It is because of their nature that most of the attacking incidents happen.